ntata/multi-swift-POC/README.md

 in their home directory (e.g. /home/swift-mkt/openrc).

 - start_swift and stop_swift scripts are copied into each users' (i.e. swift-mkt) home directory.

+NOTE: These scripts are targeted and tested for Ubuntu 14.04

 ##Order of execution: